India Toolkit: Services & Supply

 Data Quality Assurance – Although there is a tendency to collect and report service provision data from FDS/FPD together with the information from routine service days, separate record-keeping for a certain period of time is recommended for monitoring.

 The elements required for FDS/FPD are mentioned below along with their PIP codes for easy reference.
-They may be covered under existing budget line items (Refer ROP 2017-18, NHM-UP), but if not, they should be incorporated through the Program Implementation Plan (PIP) process.
+They may be covered under existing budget line items (Refer to Financial Management Report (FMR) codes of PIP of 2016-2017, NHM-UP), but if not, they should be incorporated through the Program Implementation Plan (PIP) process.
 Any additional support can also be sought from the flexi-pool.
 Specific costs include the following:

 |Pre- publicity costs such as costs for wall paintings, hoardings at the facility||B.10.3.3.1||ROP UP 2017-18, NHM-UP|